solodev/cloud-documentation/src/Overview/index.md

 Username | Enter your username.
 Password | Enter your password.
 [Can’t Login?](https://www.cloud.solodev.net/overview/#can't-login?) | Use this option if you’re having trouble logging in.
-[Sign Up For an Account](https://www.cloud.solodev.net/overview/#register) | Use this option if you want to register account.
+[Sign Up For an Account](https://www.cloud.solodev.net/overview/#register) | Use this option if you want to register an account.

 !!!Tip:
-If you’re having trouble logging using GitHub, use **Forgot Password** link on the GitHub credentials screen and follow the steps.
+If you’re having trouble logging in with GitHub, use the **Forgot Password** link on the GitHub credentials screen and follow the steps.
 !!!

 ### Confirm

-Once you have completed all the fields, click **Log In** to login to Solodev Cloud or use **Log In With GitHub** button to use GitHub to login.
+Once you have completed all the fields, click **Log In** to log in to Solodev Cloud or use the **Log In With GitHub** button to use GitHub to login.

-## Can't Login?
+## Can't login?

 Reset your password using your email address.